 February’s top 10 websites for increased traffic MoM

-To prepare this report, we analyzed the clickstream activity of our 100-million global consumer panel to identify the top ten websites by MoM changes in visits from within the US.
+To prepare this report, we analyzed the online behavioral activity of our 100-million global consumer panel to identify the top ten websites by MoM changes in visits from within the US.
 We found that while overall US traffic was down 9 percent during February, the effects of tax season on US residents drove Intuit, the developers of TurboTax software, to the top of the list with a 28 percent increase in visits over January, when the site saw a 159 percent increase in visits over December.

 Interest in real-estate has been on the rise since the beginning of the year, driving Realtor.com into our top ten list.
 In February, Realtor.com saw a 13 percent increase in visits over January and a 32 percent increase over December.